simologos/docusaurus-plugin-papersaurus/README.md

 Default: `[]`

+### productVersion

+In case the documentation is not versioned, but an external (product) version should be added to the PDFs, inject it using this parameter.

+Default: `""`

 ### subfolders

 If you are using multiple sidebars your files are located in different subfolders.
 Enter the names of the subfolders located in your docs folder.
 In case your main sidebar is directly in the docs directory enter an empty string and the names of the other folders.